quizh001/Project-One/README_file.md

-**Which cities would give the best ROI projecting one year out** Projecting a year out our cities still have a slight drop in ROI.
+**Which cities would give the best ROI projecting one year out** Projecting a year out our cities have a slight drop in ROI.
 This may be due to the growth in rent payments , with more people seeing the value in purchasing vs.renting.
 As seen below , there is a positive correlation between rents and home values.
 # Correlation between home values and rents
 ![Correlation Map](Correlation.jpg)